walkerlab-uic/walkerlab-uic.github.io/people.md

 <img src="https://walkerlab-uic.github.io/pictures/Alexa.jpg" alt="Alexa" width="200"/>

-Alexa is a third-year Ph.D. candidate whose research focuses on developing new methods for obtaining transcriptomes and using them to study carnivory in Bromeliads.
-She completed her undergraduate degree in 2021 from UIC and joined the lab right as it started.
+Alexa is a fifth-year Ph.D. candidate whose research focuses on developing new methods for obtaining transcriptomes from unpreserved tissue and studying how they may be used for transcriptomics.
+She's been pretty prolific in this area, helping with this [paper](https://academic.oup.com/aob/article/133/3/459/7512022) and authors this [perspective piece](https://www.cell.com/trends/plant-science/fulltext/S1360-1385(24)00305-4) and this [study](https://www.biorxiv.org/content/10.1101/2025.02.12.637878v1).
+Alexa completed her undergraduate degree in 2021 from UIC and joined the lab right as it started.
 She has received the [GRFP]( https://bios.uic.edu/news-stories/undergraduate-alexa-tyszka-awarded-national-science-foundation-graduate-research-fellowship/), the UIC research award, and the UIC graduate teaching award.
 You can check out her website [here]( https://atyszka.org/) and her google scholar [here]( https://scholar.google.com/citations?hl=en&user=P67UxboAAAAJ).

 ### Eric Bretz